Here's what we know about the classified documents found at Biden's home and office

 But from what we know so far, there are already important differences between how the two have handled their respective situations.

-In the case of former President Donald Trump, the National Archives was the first to identify the missing documents and request their return.
+In Trump's case, the National Archives was the first to identify the missing documents and request their return.

 Trump initially resisted returning them, and his lawyers at times misled federal investigators.
 After months of back-and-forth between the government and Trump aides, 15 boxes of documents were returned in January 2022.
 According to the FBI, the boxes included 184 classified documents, including 25 marked "Top Secret," as well as others denoted with labels indicating they contained national security information, such as "FISA."
 But more documents still remained at Mar-a-Lago, and ultimately the FBI raided the resort in August to retrieve the rest.

-By contrast, Biden's team appears to have found what Sauber described as a "small amount" of documents first, then returned them to the federal government promptly.
+By contrast, Biden's team appears to have found a smaller number of documents, and returned them to the federal government promptly.

 "It's both an embarrassment and damaging to the credibility of the White House, because obviously the president has criticized former president Trump and the way he handled classified documents at Mar-a-Lago," Panetta said in an interview with NPR.